man sport climbing at an indoor climbing wall

 Carabiner

 Carabiners are another essential element of your climbing safety kit.
 They come in many different varieties, the most popular ones being the “D” and Offset D. As they come in various shapes and sizes, each carabiner will work differently depending on the type of climbing.
-For more info on which carabiner you should use, check out our Carabiner Buying Guide.

 Image of Chalk & chalk bag